cerebris/jsonapi-resources/README.md

  * `class_name` - a string specifying the underlying class for the related resource
  * `primary_key` - the primary key to the related resource, if different than `id`
  * `key` - the key in the resource that identifies the related resource, if different than `<resource_name>_id`
- * `treat_as_set` - allows the entire set of related records to be replaced in one operation.
+ * `acts_as_set` - allows the entire set of related records to be replaced in one operation.
 Defaults to false if not set.

 Examples: